oindrila-b/Mochi-The-HealthCareApp/README.md

 # Mochi-The-HealthCareApp

+##The actual application can be found in the master branch.

 Mochi is an app that addresses the mental health of an individual and suggests basic remedies to the user.

 We've added features like